CyberAgent/typebook/docs/README.md

 # API docs on swagger

-Build and run swagger-ui to see the API documentation.
+This folder contains everything to build and run the Swagger UI for browsing the API documentation.

-If you don't have `cyberagent/typebook:latest` image, you should build the image beforehand.

-On the directory containing `build.sbt`, you can build the image as follows:
+As a prerequisite, the `cyberagent/typebook:latest` image needs to be available locally - it can be built from the project root (the directory containing build.sbt) as follows:

 ```
 $ sbt docker
 ```

-Then start swagger
+The Swagger UI can then be started as follows:
 ```
 $ docker-compose up
 ```